milesmcc/personal/content/_index.md

 My projects, research, and commentary have appeared in several outlets including the *New York Times*, the *Washington Post*, *NBC News*, *TIME*, *Foreign Affairs*, Brookings *TechStream*, and the *Nightly News* with Lester Holt.
 I'm an undergraduate at Stanford.

-Some of the projects I'm most proud of are [PrivacySpy](https://privacyspy.org), [Atlos](https://atlos.org), [Shynet](https://github.com/milesmcc/shynet), [PolitiTweet](https://polititweet.org), my work at the [Stanford Internet Observatory](https://io.stanford.edu), and [a17t](https://a17t.miles.land).
+Some of the projects I'm most proud of are [Atlos](https://atlos.org), [PrivacySpy](https://privacyspy.org), [Shynet](https://github.com/milesmcc/shynet), [PolitiTweet](https://polititweet.org), my work at the [Stanford Internet Observatory](https://io.stanford.edu), and [a17t](https://a17t.miles.land).
 I teach [CS 106S](http://web.stanford.edu/class/cs106s/) at Stanford, I worked on cyber policy for a [2020 presidential campaign](/portfolio/politics), I'm a non-resident undergraduate fellow at the Cornell [Tech Policy Lab](https://tpl.as.cornell.edu), I'm an alum of the [Recurse Center](https://www.recurse.com/scout/click?t=e62336f0f378bcf03a96d441d015db88), and I've done some [research](https://scholar.google.com/citations?user=lrKeJiUAAAAJ).

 And finally, for the obligatory apostrophe soup: PA &rsquo;19, [RC S1 &rsquo;20](https://www.recurse.com/scout/click?t=e62336f0f378bcf03a96d441d015db88), [Stanford &rsquo;24](https://stanford.edu/~mccain/).
 More details are in my [portfolio](/portfolio/).

 ### Currently

-I'm currently working on [privacy at Apple](https://apple.com/privacy).
-In the fall, I'll return to Stanford and the Internet Observatory.
+I'm in my junior year at Stanford, and I'm working on [Atlos](https://atlos.org).
+I'm also working at the [Stanford Internet Observatory](https://io.stanford.edu).

 ### Contact